The University of British Columbia

 Dr. McKendry leads “The Muscle Aging (In)activity, and Nutrition Laboratory (The MAIN Lab),” and is an investigator with the Edwin S.H.
 Leong Centre for Healthy Aging.

-Supervision: Dr. McKendry is always keen to supervise undergraduates, graduate students, and postdoctoral researchers who are interested in skeletal muscle, exercise, nutrition, and aging.
-Candidates interested in working with Dr. McKendry should contact him via email (james.mckendry@ubc.ca) with the subject line “Interested in joining the MAIN Lab.”
-Within the email, please provide details about your background, current situation (e.g., degree program), interests, the role you are interested in filling, why you chose the MAIN lab and why you think you would be a good fit.
-Please attach your CV/Resume and unofficial transcript for review.
+Candidates interested in working with Dr. McKendry should complete the form on Dr. McKendry’s Lab Website, providing details about your background, current situation (e.g., degree program), interests, the role you are interested in filling, why you chose the MAIN lab and why you believe you would be a good fit.
+Please also attach your CV/Resume and unofficial transcript for review.

 Teaching